mrichar1/clipster/README.md

 [![Build Status](https://travis-ci.org/mrichar1/clipster.svg?branch=master)](https://travis-ci.org/mrichar1/clipster)

+**NOTE:** Clipster >= 2.x requires Gtk >=3.20 for its handling of click and drag selection events.
+This is the default on most modern OSes - however you may need to use a pre-2.x release if your OS doesn't support this version of Gtk.

 You will need to install the python bindings for the gobject introspection libraries.
 These are provided by the `python-gi` and `gir1.2-gtk-3.0` packages on debian-based systems, or by the `pygobject3` package on redhat-based systems.

 To install Clipster, simply download the clipster script from this repository and save it somewhere in your path.